Customer Retention

 What is customer retention?

-Why is customer retention important?
+Why is customer retention important in customer service?

-According to statistics from Small Business Trends, the likelihood of selling to a new customer is between 5% and 20%, while those odds skyrocket to between 60% and 70% for an existing customer.
-Additionally, the Harvard Business Review has reported that it is 5 to 25 times more costly to obtain a new customer than to retain one.
-For most companies, the bulk of profits come from the customers with whom they’ve built trust and nurtured over time, which makes customer retention an invaluable practice for financial stability.
+According to Small Business Trends, the likelihood of selling to a new customer is between 5% and 20%, while those odds skyrocket to between 60% and 70% for an existing customer.
+Additionally, the Harvard Business Review has reported that obtaining a new customer is 5 to 25 times more costly than retaining one.

 Modern consumers expect brands to be highly engaged and provide personalized experiences.
 So, if companies don’t make any effort to retain customers, they may easily be lured away by more competitive offers and better experiences.